build-trust/ockam-website/src/content/learn/blog/nine_factors.md

 ---
-title: "The Nine-Factors Of A Well Tuned Network Of Connected Devices"
+title: 'The Nine-Factors Of A Well Tuned Network Of Connected Devices'
 date: 2019-04-15
-description: "The Nine-Factors Of A Well Tuned Network Of Connected Devices"
+description: 'The Nine-Factors Of A Well Tuned Network Of Connected Devices'
 metaTitle: "IoT and distributed systems are all unique.
 They are complicated.
 Let's look at what makes them the same."
-author: "Matthew Gregory"
+author: 'Matthew Gregory'
 authorAvatar: ./assets/matthew_gregory-1.png
 ---

-***“Ockam is tuned for connected devices”***
+**_“Ockam is tuned for connected devices”_**

 So what exactly goes into tuning a network for IoT?
-Let me tell you about the the nine-factors that influence IoT network design:
+Let me tell you about the nine-factors that influence IoT network design:

 ## Factor I: IoT Is Naturally Multi-Party.